 If you’ve ever tried to catch a fly using a glass and card and you don’t know the trick, you’ll probably have been frustrated at every attempt.
 No matter how quick you are, you’re never quite quick enough.
 The trick, of course, is to move very calmly, evenly and slowly and get right under the fly’s movement-perception threshold.
 By moving the glass steadily and slowly with absolutely no sudden moves, you can gently trap the fly.
 As far as it can tell, nothing is moving so its calculation is that, in the absence of movement, there can be no imminent danger, no urgency of taking action and it carries on attending to whatever it is that flies find on windows, while you very gently lay the glass over it.

-The relationship between action and time is one that goes back to the dawn of evolution and it is that relationship which gave rise to consciousness itself.
+The relationship between action and time is one that goes back to the dawn of evolution and, if this model is valid, it is that relationship which gave rise to consciousness itself.
 The onion-skinned complexity of human motivation obscures, I think, an essential simplicity.
 When I want food, it is, you might think, a matter of how empty my stomach is but, for a programmer, that doesn’t quite answer the question.
 The important question is: how does the brain translate that sense of a state of emptiness into action.
-How does the brain take any and all of the (often-competing) myriad dynamic biological and social needs that we experience and then translate some of these into action and how does it decide on how much energy to assign to that action?

 If we approach the brain’s ‘software’ from a programmer’s point of view, there are clear advantages (not least for the programmer) in having a single measure for motivation whether the action is precipitated by hunger, cold, insecurity… whatever.